At a Glance

 However, there are VPN services that continue to fight the good fight.
-Arguably, the best of these is ExpressVPN.
+Arguably, the best of these is NordVPN.

-ExpressVPN is the best way I’ve found of maintaining reliable access to Netflix.
-The provider makes use of their considerable resources to stay in the game when Netflix attempts to shut them down.
+NordVPN is the best way I’ve found of maintaining reliable access to Netflix.
+The provider makes use of its considerable resources to stay in the game when Netflix attempts to shut them down.

-ExpressVPN also offers 24/7 customer support via a live chat feature, streaming-ready connections, servers spread among 94 countries, apps for all popular device platforms and a 30-day money-back guarantee.
-(For a full review of ExpressVPN, click here.)
+NordVPN also offers 24/7 customer support via a live chat feature, streaming-ready connections, servers spread among nearly 60 countries, apps for all popular device platforms and a 30-day money-back guarantee.
+(For a full review of NordVPN, click here.)

 Fast Connection Speeds

 As a rule, I’ve always experienced fast connections when using NordVPN (some of the fastest I’ve seen in periodic testing), with bandwidth that is the fastest of all VPN providers out there.
 Depending on your usual connection speeds, that should be more than enough bandwidth to meet Netflix’s recommended connection speeds.

 Customer support at this provider is always responsive, no matter what type of issue you’re having.
-Support is available 24/7, thanks to the provider’s live chat feature.
+Support is available 24/7 thanks to the provider’s live chat feature.
 A searchable support library and email support option are also available.